kraslav4ik/Key-Terms-Extraction/README.md

 Reads text from text or xml-file(example of xml file is in `"./Key Terms Extraction/texts"`).

 Preprocessing consists of the following:
-* Words Lemmatization
+* Word Lemmatization
 * Removing punctuation and stop-words
-* Extracting only then nouns
+* Extracting only nouns

 The most frequent words are shown in word-clouds (font-size depends on word importance: the bigger word is, the more important it is)